ssilverman/QNEthernet/README.md

 2. Same as the above, but without one of the two connection-status calls (`connected()` or `operator bool()`).
 The data will just run out after connection-closed and after the buffers are empty.

+## How to use multicast

+There are a few ways in the API to utilize multicast to send or receive packets.
+For reception, you must join a multicast group.

+The first is by using the `EthernetUDP::beginMulticast(ip, port)` function.
+This both binds to a specific port, for only receiving traffic on that port, and joins the specified group address.
+It's similar to `EthernetUDP::begin(localPort)` in that the socket will "own" the port.

+Since only one socket at a time can be bound to a specific port, you will need to use the same socket if you want to receive traffic sent to multiple groups on the same port.
+You can accomplish this by either calling `beginMulticast(ip, port)` multiple times, or by using `begin(localPort)` once, and then calling `Ethernet.joinGroup(ip)` for each group you want to join.

+To send multicast traffic, simply send to the appropriate IP address.
+There's no need to join a group.

 ## mDNS services